-One of the most challenging and potentially uncomfortable responsibilities of a customer service person is dealing with angry customers.
-By following a few simple techniques, you can usually defuse tense situations without incident.
-In this course, you'll learn about typical trouble spots in dealing with angry customers and guidelines for avoiding or overcoming them.
+Achieving service excellence is very challenging when dealing with angry customers.
+By following a few simple techniques to avoid confrontation, you can manage difficult customer relationships and project a high-quality client service (CS).
+In this course, you'll learn about typical trouble spots in dealing with angry customers and guidelines for avoiding conflict.
 You'll also learn how to handle a customer complaint by defusing the tension, investigating the problem, and coming to an agreement on a solution.

 Customer Service Confrontation and Conflict

 - recognize examples of guidelines for taking responsibility for customer complaints

 - match boundary-related customer service mistakes to strategies for preventing them